americanexpress/env-config-utils/README.md

 ## preprocessEnvVar( [config] )

-Processes environment variables and applies validations, defaults, etc...
+Processes environment variables and applies validations and defaults.

 ### config( you can give this any name)